ygaras/data-transformer/README.md

 **WARNNING**: Don't process a configuration file from an untrusted source.
 The module is vulnerable to a remote code execution exploit.
 Below is a list of all possible transformations and configuration options.

 **enableTrace**: Set it to true while authoring your transformations.
 It will output debug messages as transformations are applied from one stage to another.
-Transformations are applied sequentially after each other, so the output of one transformation is the input to the next one.
+Transformations are applied sequentially, so the output of one transformation is the input to the next one.
 If a field is deleted in a certain transformation, it will no longer be available to the following transformer.

 **rename**: Renames column names.
 add: Adds one new field with the specified target name.
 The format string is executed directly as a [template literal](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals) taking values from input columns.
 This can be exploited to execute arbitrary code.